 Combined packaging/distribution has become possible with the increasing sophistication of third-party logistics providers (3PLs), who have invested in the equipment and resources to take on custom product packaging assignments.
 Packaging performed in the 3PL-operated distribution center (DC) eliminates costly runs to outside packagers and shortens the product customization cycle.

 If you prefer to download a PDF of this article, download the eBook: Integrate Contract Packaging Into Logistics Operations

 3PLs Step Up To Enable Leaner Supply Chains

-The enhanced packaging capabilities of 3PLs means that integration of final packaging into distribution operations has now become a compelling proposition.
+The enhanced packaging capabilities of 3PLs means that integration of custom packaging into distribution operations has now become a compelling proposition.
 3PLs can also be your contractor packagers.
 Examples include:

 - For a beverage manufacturer, a 3PL handles repackaging of product in the warehouse to create unique variety packs for club stores.

 - For a candy manufacturer, a 3PL receives super sacks of candies and packages them into multiple configurations for final retail sale.

 - For a water heater manufacturer, UL-certified technicians at the company’s 3PL warehouse change out heating elements and brand labels in response to contractor orders.
 By stocking only base models of its heaters in the warehouse and custom-configuring every order with on-hand parts, the company has reduced inventory carrying costs by 10%.

 Companies that integrate custom product packaging into distribution operations can cut combined warehousing, packaging and transportation costs by 30%.
 Savings are driven primarily by these factors: